 Employers in Spain are required to provide workers with a minimum of one and a half days uninterrupted rest per week.

 Public holidays in Spain

-Spain has several public holidays that are nationally recognized.
+Spain has nine national public holidays that are recognized across the country.

 There are also region-specific holidays in areas such as Catalonia, which is an autonomous region with many of its own administrative procedures and regulations.